 This gallery includes a number of turret (or public) clocks, a collection of telephones and other telecommunications material (donated by Plessey Co., latterly Siemens), in addition to early printing machines and a series of wireless receivers.
 We even have a model spark transmitter which you can use to send Morse Code messages…read more >>

-And not forgetting the wonderful heritage of Nottingham Industrial Museum itself!
-Since our inception at Wollaton Hall and Deer Park we have had a long and industrious history – see here for more information.
+And we must not forget the wonderful heritage of Nottingham Industrial Museum itself.
+Since our birth at Wollaton Hall and Deer Park we have had a long and industrious history – see here for more information.

-Don’t forget on the last Sunday of every month, we hold a steaming day when you can come and see our working exhibits in action.
+Don’t forget on the last Sunday of every month, we hold a Live Action Working Day when you can see (and hear) a selection of our working exhibits in action.